-- copies of the Entry Forms for a period of one (1) year. - Any Certificate of Veterinary Inspection (CVI) issued after May 1 is recommended. - 4.
-Animals will not be admitted to the Fairgrounds without the proper CVI or the Animal Owner or Caretaker's Verification of Veterinarian-Consultation Relationship Statement signed on the Entry Form.
-These documents must remain available at all times during the Fair as additional inspections by the PA Department of Agriculture's veterinarian could be made. - 5.
+- c.
+A valid Certificate of Veterinary Inspection (CVI) - valid for thirty (30) days after the date of issuance and for only one destination. - d.
+CVIs are required for out-of-state livestock (2024). - Exhibitors may present their attestation either upon arrival at the Fair, or by mailing to the Fair to expedite check-in.
+Animals will not be admitted to the Fairgrounds without the proper health documentation.
+These documents must always remain available during the Fair as additional inspections by the PA Department of Agriculture's veterinarian could be made. - 4.
+The Fair will retain copies of the health documentation for a period of one (1) year. - 5.
 All animals must be free of infectious and contagious diseases and a statement of this should be written on the CVI.
 Animals presented for exhibition may be subject to inspection by show officials and/or veterinarians contracted by the Fair before they are permitted to be admitted to the fairgrounds or at any time while on the Fairgrounds.
-Livestock will be rejected if known to be or appear to be unhealthy, infected with or exposed to any contagious, infectious or external parasitic disease, or restricted by quarantine, or if health certification or identification documentation is not acceptable. - 6.
-Use only grooming products that are approved for use on meat and dairy animals when fitting livestock entries for show.
+Livestock will be rejected if known to be or appear to be unhealthy, infected with or exposed to any contagious, infectious, or external parasitic disease, or restricted by guarantine, or if health certification or identification documentation is not acceptable.

+- 6. Use only grooming products that are approved for use on meat and dairy animals when fitting livestock entries for show.
 Unapproved products may contain ingredients that result in unacceptable residues in the meat or milk.
 If any exhibitor is uncertain whether a specific product is residue safe and approved for use on meat or dairy animals, the product should not be used.
-IMPORTANT: If upon slaughter, treatment with drugs, biologics or any chemical from fitting products is the cause of condemnation of a carcass, the loss of the carcass and any other damages will be borne by the exhibitor.

-- 7. The Fair is not, in any way, to be held responsible for diseases or illnesses that exhibition livestock may become infected with following the Fair. - 8.
-Before importing animals from a state or area that is quarantined to prevent the spread of disease, owners must contact the PA Department of Agriculture's Bureau of Animal Health and Diagnostic Services regarding imports from that state or area.
+IMPORTANT: If upon slaughter, treatment with drugs, biologics or any chemical from fitting products is the cause of condemnation of a carcass, the loss of the carcass and any other damages will be borne by the exhibitor. - The Fair is not, in any way, to be held responsible for diseases or illnesses that exhibition livestock may become infected with following the Fair. - Before importing animals from a state or area that is quarantined to prevent the spread of disease, owners must contact the PA Department of Agriculture's Bureau of Animal Health and Diagnostic Services regarding imports from that state or area.